firmata/protocol/encoder.md

 ```

 No response.

-Note : when reports are enabled, EncoderFearmata send the message below at every SAMPLING interval (19ms by default) :
+Note : when reports are enabled, EncoderFirmata feature send the message below at every SAMPLING interval (19ms by default) :
 ```c
  /* -----------------------------------------------------
  * 0 START_SYSEX                (0xF0)